Skip to main content

 How do I request my records?

 Records from network service providers for substance abuse and/or mental health services should be requested directly from the service provider.
 Records maintained by NWFHN for Child Protection require a request in writing.
-Please submit this request to our Office Manager Kristi Lock.
+Please submit this request to our Records Manager Elaine Bowden.

-What are my rights and responsibilities as a NWF Health Network client?
+What are my rights and responsibilities as an NWF Health Network client?

 All consumers have the right to: